-We may engage in development, redevelopment or repositioning activities, which could expose us to different risks that could adversely affect us, including our financial condition, cash flow and results of operations.
+We engage in development or redevelopment activities, which could expose us to different risks that could adversely affect us, including our financial condition, cash flow and results of operations.

-We may engage in development, redevelopment or repositioning activities with respect to our properties as we believe market conditions dictate.
-For example, we plan to redevelop the 1010 Pacific Street property as a fully amenitized residential rental building.
+We engage in development or redevelopment activities with respect to our properties as we believe market conditions dictate.
+For example, we are currently redeveloping the 1010 Pacific Street property and plan to develop the Dean Street property as fully amenitized residential rental buildings.
 We are also reviewing the regulatory, architectural and financial considerations regarding a residential square footage expansion at Flatbush Gardens; such further development would require significant capital investment.